RoootTheFox/celeste-ios/README.md

 4. **Install Visual Studio for macOS**
    - Download Visual Studio for macOS from [here](https://visualstudio.microsoft.com/vs/older-downloads/).
-     - If that download link doesn't work, use [this one](https://visual-studio.macupdate.com)
    - Follow the websites links until it lets you download **Visual Studio 2022 for Mac**
    - Follow the installation instructions.
    - When prompted during installation, make sure to select the following components: